LumeraProtocol/rq-library/RQ_REDESIGN.md

 - **No Throttling**: No limits on simultaneous work or memory usage
 - **OOM Killer Triggered**: Service instability

-## 2. New Design: Multi-Target Stream-Based Library with Chunked Metadata
+## 2. New Design: Multi-Target Stream-Based Library with Splitted Metadata

 ### 2.1 Architectural Transformation